NunoLealF/Serra/Boot/README.md

 ### Roadmap

 - Finish implementing EFI support, in `Boot/Efi`;
-- - Work on a proper graphics subsystem (GOP support);
-- - Read and process the system memory map;
+- - Process the system memory map;
 - - Locate protocols for things like ACPI, USB, SATA, disk, etc.;
 - Review the build system (and add a better way to control things like debug messages);
 - - A configuration file would be ideal for this.